Adafede/marimo/templates/README.md

+---
+title: Readme
+marimo-version: 0.17.0
+---

 # Template Documentation

 ## Overview

 This directory contains Jinja2 templates used by the build script to generate HTML pages for the marimo WebAssembly + GitHub Pages project.
 Templates define the structure and appearance of the generated pages, particularly the index page that lists all notebooks and apps.

 ## Template Requirements